ddev/ddev/docs/content/index.md

     ### Gitpod and GitHub Codespaces

-    With [Gitpod](https://www.gitpod.io) and [GitHub Codespaces](https://github.com/features/codespaces) you don’t install anything on your local computer; You only need a browser and an internet connection.
+    With [Gitpod](https://www.gitpod.io) and [GitHub Codespaces](https://github.com/features/codespaces) you don’t install anything; you only need a browser and an internet connection.

     **Next steps:**